P. J. Narayanan: Career

 Narayanan started his career in the Lipi group of the R&D group of CMC Ltd and helped design the second generation hardware for their Indian language word processor.
 He moved to University of Maryland for graduate studies in 1986.
-He worked as a research faculty member at the Robotics Institute of Carnegie Mellon University.
+He worked as a research faculty member at the Robotics Institute of Carnegie Mellon University from 1992 till 1996.
 He was instrumental in building the virtualized reality system that for the first time captured dynamic events in 3D from multiple points of view.
 The events so captured could be integrated into a virtual reality environment for visualization and manipulation.

 He joined the Centre for Artificial Intelligence and Robotics (CAIR), a DRDO lab, in 1996.
 He headed the Computer Vision and Virtual Reality groups of CAIR and was instrumental in initiating several VR applications for DRDO and the defence.
-He moved to IIIT-Hyderabad in 2000 and established the Centre for Visual Information Technology (CVIT), which has grown into the largest research group in India in the areas of computer vision, graphics, and medical image processing.
+He moved to IIIT Hyderabad in 2000 and established the Centre for Visual Information Technology (CVIT), which has grown into the largest research group in India in the areas of computer vision, graphics, and medical image processing.

 Prof. Narayanan has played crucial roles in several editions of the Indian Conference on Computer Vision, Graphics, and Image Processing (ICVGIP).
 He was also instrumental in bringing the Asian Conference on Computer Vision (ACCV) to Hyderabad in 2006.
 He has been an Area Chair for ICCV, CVPR, ACCV, IJCAI, etc.

 He was appointed the Co-Chair of the ACM India Council when it was formed.
-He became the first President of ACM India in 2012 and is the Chair of the ACM India Research Board from 2014.
+He became the first President of ACM India in 2012 and Chaired the ACM India Research Board from 2014.
 He has played several roles in the Association for Computing Machinery including being in the Nominations Committee and the committee to decide on the Outstanding Contributions to ACM award.